adjeielias90/classync-api/README.md

 rails s

 Navigate to /admin/login
-Refer to: ../db/seeds.rb for admin login and password
+Refer to: ../db/seeds.rb for default admin login and password.
+    Ths should later be changed.

 The seeds.rb file contains seed data to initialize the API for development.
 Make sure to get rid of it in production.